appium/appium-android-driver/docs/UNLOCK.md

 `Options:`
 * unlockType: ['pin', 'password', 'pattern', 'fingerprint', 'pinWithKeyEvent']
-    * _fingerprint_ unlock only works for Android 6+ emulators*
+    * _fingerprint_ unlock only works for Android 6+ emulators
     * _pinWithKeyEvent_ sends pin code as keyevents because some devices do not have system Android resource ids that are used in regular _pin_ unlock type.
+The type is available since Appium 1.22.0.

 `Example:`